GeekHaven/Codelines/TASK 1/Problem_statement.md

-Question : Given a string(consisting of lowercase english alphabets).
+Given a string (consisting of lowercase english alphabets).
 Find number of prefixes which are also suffixes.

 Prefix : String formed by deleting one or more characters from the end Suffix : String formed by deleting one or more characters from start